tombracey/PuLP-Fantasy/README.md

 ## Overview

-PuLP Fantasy is a project detailing how I relied on data to pick my team on a fantasy football-like game called 'Fantasy General Election'.
-It uses SQL to transform polling data from YouGov into the in-game price of each election candidate and how many points they could they could be expected to win.
-A 'knapsack' optimiser uses these values to find the best combination of players within the budget and other rules of the game.
+PuLP Fantasy is a project explaining how I used data to select my team in Fantasy General Election, a game based on the 2024 UK General Election, where players built a team of parliamentary candidates before the vote and scored points based on the results.

+It uses SQL to join and transform constituency data and YouGov polling data to find the in-game price of each election candidate and an estimate of how many points they would win.

+A 'knapsack' optimiser uses these values to build the best team within the budget and rules.
 This approach helped me to come [7th place out of 10,853 players](https://fantasyelection.co.uk/league-table).

 ---